Central African Republic opposition calls for election delay due to violence

 In response, the government said it was doing everything possible to ensure the vote could take place as planned, deploying troops alongside U.N. peacekeepers to regain control of occupied towns.

-“There is no plan B, the elections will take place on December 27,” said government spokesman Ange Maxime Kazagui.
+“There is no plan B, the elections will take place on December 27,” government spokesman Ange Maxime Kazagui said.

+A number of planes from Russia, an ally of President Faustin-Archange, landed in Central African Republic this weekend, the security source and a source at the airport said.

+The Russian foreign ministry did not respond to a request for comment on whether Russia had sent planes.
+It has previously sent arms and security contractors to CAR, while Russian national Valery Zakharov is a security adviser to Touadera.

 Bozize was ousted in 2013 by mainly Muslim Seleka rebels, prompting reprisals from mostly Christian militias and plunging the country into a civil war.